Flavio-Ore/Gonfolio/src/content/en-profile/en-profile.md

 ---
 title: " I am Gon, welcome! 👋"
-subtitle: "Future Software Engineer"
+subtitle: "Full-Stack Developer | Software Engineering Student"
-description: "Software Engineering student at the UTP with a strong passion for web development and software development.
-I have experience using Java, C#, Javascript, Typescript, React, Tailwind and ShadCN.
-I love learning and sharing knowledge. 🦾"
+description: "Passionate about software engineering and the design of scalable, architecturally solid digital solutions.
+As a final year Software Engineering student at UTP, I combine full-stack expertise in React, Next.js, Angular, NestJS, GraphQL, and TypeScript with AWS cloud services to transform innovative ideas into robust, efficient applications.
+Currently developing and optimizing ERP systems with microservices architecture at Explorandes."
 ---